-“All change, please… ” This was a regular instruction shouted by train platform staff at intermittent periods when the train pulled into a station and sometimes for what seemed like, no good reason.
+“All change, all change, please… ” This was a regular instruction shouted by train platform staff at intermittent periods when the train pulled into a station and, sometimes for what seemed like, no good reason.
 As a regular commuter this was the last thing I wanted to hear on my way home at the end of a long day in the office.

 What does this have to do with career development?
 Well, human beings don’t naturally like change.
 Resistance to change is universal and it affects all cultures.
 We like doing the same things because the brain seeks to restore and maintain order and continuity wherever it can.
 However, change is a natural part of our development and progress.
 Just think about all the changes that we physically go through from the time we are born!
 Change is all around us and happens continuously.

 Response to change

 Various experiences in life trigger the need for change, for example, life style change, starting a family, career change , the decision to start a business … the list goes on.
 And, within these challenges are some of life’s greatest opportunities.
 However, we all respond differently to change.
 Some people view it as a threat, others refuse to acknowledge the need for change.
 This is particularly true when there might be a change brought on by redundancy.
 Some stick their head in the sand, hoping that it will all ‘blow over’.
 And, there are others who embrace change and see it as an opportunity to do something different or as a challenge to overcome.

 How do we deal with change?